 – ACV, ARR(Annual Recurring Revenue) or MRR (Monthly Recurring Revenue)

-This is an important metric to the board of directors, since it is tightly correlated with bookings and revenue targets and company valuation.
-If you have your customer segmentation already in place, consider breaking these numbers down by industry, company size, account segments.
+This is an important metric to the board of directors since it is tightly correlated with bookings and revenue targets and company valuation.
+If you have your customer segmentation already in place, consider breaking these numbers down by industry, company size, and account segments.

 According to Jeff, this is ‘the extent to which our customers are advocating on our behalf – how they are visibly supporting SpringCM’.

 Reference-ability is, basically, the extent to which customers are reviewing and recommending your solution.
 Per Jeff: ‘This includes a range of advocacy activities – For example, the number of positive reviews on G2 Crowd, the AppExchange, etc.’ These can help the board understand the extent to which your customers advocate for SpringCM, and as such, their level of satisfaction and the perceived value of our solution.

 We asked Jeff, ‘how can one report on the level reference-ability to the board of directors?’.
 These are the common ways Jeff recommends using in order to gauge your company’s reference-ability: